Why the Arba Minim? (Part Two)

 VI.
 Homework: The Midrash Minim Match

-Hand out worksheet (see appendix).
-Explain instructions and answer first one in class together to ensure comprehension.
+Hand out the worksheet.
+Explain instructions and answer the first one in class together to ensure comprehension.

 VII.
 Bonus Questions for Discussion (if time)

-T: The reference to haddasim indicate its bounty and blessing.
+T: The reference to haddasim indicates its bounty and blessing.
 What is the agricultural wonder regarding haddasim?

 S: They can regrow even after enduring severe climate changes such as fire or drought.
 Most vegetation requires regular watering.
 This teaches us about its powerful endurance.